 The existing buildings on the street are varied in the setbacks from Okanagan Ave.
-The setback of the commercial building to the east is consistent with the development.
+The setback of the newer developments on the street and the commercial building to the east is consistent with the development.
 The proposed 3.0 m setback allows for easy pedestrian access to the building.
 Landscaping in the front yard provides a variety of trees, shrubs and a lawn creating interest to the public realm.